YarnSpinnerTool/YSDocs/getting-started/writing-in-yarn/logic-and-variables.md

 ```

 {% hint style="info" %}
+In earlier versions of Yarn Spinner, variables could also be `null`, which represented "no value".
 Starting with Yarn Spinner 2.0, variables are never `null`.
 All variables are required to have a value.
 {% endhint %}

 ```text